 Granted, a lot of companies won’t care.
 But there’ll be that one or two of the bunch that will.

-Ah, social media.
-What would we do without it these days?Not only is social media a great tool for keeping in touch with friends and family, but it's also extremely effective for business generation.Click To Tweet
+4. Social MediaNot only is social media a great tool for keeping in touch with friends and family, but it's also extremely effective for business generation.Click To Tweet

 There are several Twitter accounts that post freelance blogging jobs on their feeds daily, so be sure to follow as many as possible.
 My favourites are: @write_jobs and @writing_gigs, as they offer a variety of listings that are updated on a regular basis.
 You can always find jobs to apply to via these accounts, no matter what your niche is.

 LinkedIn is also a useful tool when it comes to scouting out work and potential employers you can connect with and contact.
-You can even use the “cold emailing” technique via LinkedIn messages as a way of marketing yourself to prospective clients.
+You can even use the cold emailing technique via LinkedIn messages as a way of marketing yourself to prospective clients.

-When you’re building your career as a freelance writer, make sure you tell as many people as possible.
+When you’re building your career as a freelance blogger, make sure you tell as many people as possible.
 Tell your family, tell your friends, tell your neighbours, tell your best friend’s cousin’s workout buddy… Seriously, no matter who they are – tell ’em!